castwide/gamefic-autoload/README.md

 end
 ```

+See the [Zeitwerk documentation](https://github.com/fxn/zeitwerk) for more information about configuring loaders.

 ## Development

 After checking out the repo, run `bin/setup` to install dependencies.
 Then, run `rake spec` to run the tests.
 You can also run `bin/console` for an interactive prompt that will allow you to experiment.